scottbromander/blink_challenge/README.md

 | Nov 6th | Resilience |    Mark McGuinness |
 | Nov 7th | The Upside of Stress      |    Kelly McGonigal |

+(_Note: The use of Blinkist is unlimited during the trial period.
+Feel free to branch off to other books.
+The above list is just where the groups center of gravity will be on the given days._)

 ---

 Blinkist costs: